skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 **Success follows people who create and follow a work routine.** Anybody can do this with a little bit of willpower and patience.
 Here is mine:

 - Deep work for the first 2 hours.
-- 1 hr of review and communication follow up.
+- 1 hr of review, communication follow up, and meetings.
 - Lunch.
 2 hrs of deep work.
-- 1 hr for review and communication follow up.
+- 1 hr for review, communication follow up, and meetings

 ---